- Search The Registry

 *Isaiah Montgomery was born on this date in 1847.
 He was a Black politician, administrator, and civil rights, activist.

 In what the Washington Post termed "A Notable Address Delivered by the Colored Statesman," Frederick Douglass gave a speech in October 1890 before the Bethel Literary and Historical Society of Washington, D.C.'s Metropolitan African Methodist Episcopal Church.
 He strongly condemned Montgomery's stance regarding suffrage in Mississippi.
-Douglass had spoken of Montgomery numerous times before and on the occasion cited his position as an act of "treason, to the cause of the colored people, not only of his own state but of the United States," referring to the effect Montgomery's act would have in other states.
+Douglass had spoken of Montgomery numerous times before and on occasion, cited his position as an act of "treason, to the cause of the colored people, not only of his own state but of the United States," referring to the effect Montgomery's act would have in other states.
 He also lamented having heard in Montgomery "a groan of bitter anguish born of oppression and despair" and a voice of a "soul from which all hope had vanished."
 Isaiah T. Montgomery died on March 5, 1924.